magicznyleszek/mad-skeleton/README.md

 ## Styles architecture

-I use the [AMCSS](http://amcss.github.io/) philosophy to build small modules and keep a variables config in single place.
-I hardly use any *classes*, as almost everything could be an `am`; and *id*'s for custom single-case elements.
+I follow the [AMCSS](http://amcss.github.io/) philosophy and a tested directory structure.
+All UI elements are build as small modules with custom cases rarely appearing (assuming the UI is properly designed).
+All custom variables are kept in base or module-dedicated config files.
+I hardly use `.classes`, as almost everything could be and should be a module; for custom single-case elements i use `#ids`.

-This is how the `SCSS` files are kept:
+This is how the files structure looks like:

 ``` SCSS
 // normalizations